mirumee/ariadne/CONTRIBUTING.md

 Dev requirements can be installed using `requirements-dev.txt`.

 We require for all changes to be done via pull requests, and to be approved by member-ranked users before merging.

-# Reporting bugs, asking for help, offering feedback and ideas

-You can use [GitHub issues](https://github.com/mirumee/ariadne/issues) to report bugs, ask for help, share your ideas or simply offer feedback.
-We are curious what you are thinking about Ariadne!

 ## Working on issues